Claudio Borri

-Claudio Borri (born 3 October 1953) is an Italian engineer, academic, writer full professor of Construction Science at the Department of Civil and Environmental Engineering of the University of Florence.
+Claudio Borri (born 3 October 1953) is an Italian civil/structural engineer, academic, professional consultant & Professor Emeritus at University of Florence since November 2023.
+After 2001 he became Full professor of Continuum/Structural Mechanics and Strength of Materials (Construction Science), Chair of Computational Mechanics and Wind Engineering at the Department of Civil and Environmental Engineering of the University of Florence.

+Prof. Borri has served as President of the European Soc. for Engineering Education (SEFI, Brussels, 2005-07) and of IFEES (Int.
+Federation of EE Societies, Washington DC, 2006-08).
+In August 2023 he was elected as President of IAWE (int.
+Association for Wind Engineering.

 Biography

 Borri under Messina Pylon in 2024.

-Claudio Borri start his academic studies of Civil Engineering at University of Florence, Italy and then at Ruhr University Bochum, Germany.
-He graduated in Florence in 1978 and in 1983 in Bochum he obtained his doctorate in Structural Mechanics, became associate professor and then full professor in 1991 of Structural Mechanics with the Chair of Wind Engineering at the Faculty of Engineering, University of Florence.
+Claudio Borri started his academic studies of Civil Engineering at University of Florence, Italy and then at Ruhr University Bochum, Germany.
+He graduated in Florence in 1978 and in 1983 in Bochum he obtained his doctorate in Structural Mechanics, became associate professor and then Full Prof. of Structural Mechanics with the Chair of Wind Engineering at the Faculty of Engineering,University of Florence.

-In 1999 Borri founded the Inter-university Research Center for Construction Aerodynamics and Wind Engineering (in Italian the acronym is CRIACIV), of which he became director in 2004, holding this position until 2012 when he was elected departrment head of Civil Engineering and Environmental (in Italian the acronym is DICEA), of the University of Florence.
+In 1991 Prof. Borri was co-founder the first Italian Inter-university Research Center for Building Aerodynamics and Wind Engineering (in Italian the acronym is CRIACIV) was established between University of Rome "La Sapienza" and University of Florence, of which he became Director in 2004, holding this position until 2012, when he was elected Dean & Head (Direttore) of Civil and Environmental Engineering Dept. (in Italian the acronym is DICEA), of the University of Florence (until 2017).

+In 1999/2000 he also set-up and Coordinated (with Prof. Udo Peil) the International-joined PhD school & programme on "Risk management on the built environment" (later on: Civil and Environmental Engineering) with a joined degree with TU-Braunschweig in Germany (co-financed by the Italian Ministry MIUR and the German DFG).

 Career

 Borri (right) in Messina in 2023.

-Member of the scientific committee of the Stretto di Messina S.p.A., the mandatary company for the construction of the Strait of Messina Bridge, from 2009 to 2011 and again from 2023.
+Appointed by Ministry of Infrastructure and Transportation as Member of the scientific committee of the Stretto di Messina S.p.A., the mandatary company for the construction of the Strait of Messina Bridge, from 2009 to 2011 and again from 2023 onwards.